Skip to Content

-Y’all I had this idea to add shutters to our front doors.
+I had the idea of adding shutters to our front doors but didn’t want new, expensive ones.
 So the search was on for vintage shutters the height of the doors.
-The problem wasn’t finding shutters the correct height, it was finding some in good condition that we could afford.
+The problem wasn’t finding shutters the correct height; it was finding them in good condition that we could afford.

 I didn’t want to give up on the idea, so I devised this alternative plan to make door shutters for our front doors.
 Here is a step-by-step tutorial of how we did it.